Category Archives: Anna Lee

 What Ever Happened to Baby Jane (1962), directed by Robert Aldrich, stars Davis and Crawford as, ironically enough, two aging Hollywood actresses, Jane and Blanche Hudson.

-Jane (Davis), a child star in the 1920s nicknamed Baby Jane, with an adorable signature song, “I’ve Written a Letter to Daddy”, has long since faded from the spotlight, but continues to dress in her Baby Jane costume, consisting of a little girl dress with hair in curls and ribbons.
+Jane (Davis), a child star in the 1920s nicknamed Baby Jane, with an adorable signature song, “I’ve Written a Letter to Daddy,” has long since faded from the spotlight but continues to dress in her Baby Jane costume, consisting of a little girl dress with hair in curls and ribbons.

-Blanche, however, garnered her success as an adult in the 1930s until a tragic accident, which left her wheelchair-bound and subsequently ruined her career, became a popular film star, much more popular than Jane.
+Blanche, however, achieved success as an adult in the 1930s until a tragic accident left her wheelchair-bound and subsequently ruined her career.
+She then became a popular film star, much more popular than Jane.

-Blanche and Jane now while away the years away in a crumbling mansion in Los Angeles.
-Blanche is completely dependent on her unbalanced sister for care.
-Jane is resentful of Blanche’s success and popularity and plans to re-launch her career in her once-famous alter ego.
+Blanche and Jane now while away the years in a crumbling mansion in Los Angeles.
+Blanche is entirely dependent on her unbalanced sister for care.
+Jane is resentful of Blanche’s success and popularity and plans to relaunch her career in her once-famous alter ego.

-The film has macabre comedic elements but never veers too far over the edge to reach camp or foolishness.
-It is also a very psychological film as Jane mentally abuses Blanche and plays mind games with her to achieve the upper hand.
+The film has macabre comedic elements but never veers too far over the edge into camp or foolishness.
+It is also a very psychological film, as Jane mentally abuses Blanche and plays mind games with her to gain the upper hand.

-Davis had a ball with this role as her appearance alone is frightful- a grown woman of a certain age in blonde curls, pancake makeup, and a baby doll dress- she looks hideous!
+Davis had a ball with this role, as her appearance alone is frightful – a grown woman of a certain age in blonde curls, pancake makeup, and a baby doll dress – she looks hideous!

-What Ever Happened to Baby Jane reminds me quite a bit of Billy Wilder’s masterpiece Sunset Boulevard in several ways- both feature successful stars of years past with delusions of returning to their former fame, both feature older women more than a tinge unbalanced, both films are set in sunny Los Angeles.
+What Ever Happened to Baby Jane reminds me quite a bit of Billy Wilder’s masterpiece Sunset Boulevard in several ways.
+For example, both feature successful stars of years past with delusions of returning to their former fame, both feature older women who are more than a bit unbalanced, and both films are set in sunny Los Angeles.

-Two of the film’s supporting actors are well cast, adding much to this film and must be given recognition- Victor Buono, later made famous for his role of King Tut in the popular late 1960’s television series Batman, is highly effective as the opportunist sloth, Edwin Flagg, who aids Jane in her comeback attempt.
+Two of the film’s supporting actors are well cast, adding significantly to the film, and deserve recognition.
+Victor Buono, later made famous for his role of King Tut in the popular late 1960s television series Batman, is highly effective as the opportunist sloth, Edwin Flagg, who aids Jane in her comeback attempt.

-The fact that Davis and Crawford famously despised each other in real life adds an edge for the audience during scenes where the two women fight and claw at each other, physically and verbally.
+The fact that Davis and Crawford famously despised each other in real life gives the audience an edge in scenes where the two women physically and verbally clash.

-One aspect of the film that has taken me three viewings to become aware of and that I love is the musical score throughout the film- it features multiple and creepy versions of Jane’s signature song “I’ve Written a Letter to Daddy” with varying tempos.
+One aspect of the film that has taken me three viewings to become aware of and that I love is the musical score throughout the film- it features multiple and creepy versions of Jane’s signature song, “I’ve Written a Letter to Daddy,” with varying tempos.

-Blanche struggling to descend steps by sliding down them and then is unable to slide across the floor to escape the mansion is silly, the film is so gripping that I happily overlook these errors and instead enjoy the suspenseful film with two actresses, rivals onscreen and off-screen, that make this film a bit too realistic, a realism that makes for delightful film watching.
+Blanche struggles to descend the steps by sliding down them and then cannot slide across the floor to escape the mansion, which is silly.
+The film is so gripping that I happily overlook these errors and instead enjoy the suspenseful film, which features two actresses, rivals both on and off-screen, that make this film a bit too realistic —a realism that makes for delightful film-watching.

 Oscar Nominations: 1 win-Best Actress-Bette Davis, Best Supporting Actor-Victor Buono, Best Sound, Best Cinematography, Black-and-White, Best Costume Design, Black-and-White (won)